 Tips to Effective Preaching

-We want people to get as much out of what God has given to us for them as possible.
-The point is when we are trying to make an emphasis there should be a change in our voice to display the point that we’re trying to make.
-God will help you with this as you go on in your ministry.
-Often it will develop as we are impressed with the importance of what we are attempting to get across.
+- Use voice inflection.
+In Acts 2:14 Peter “raised his voice.”
+It doesn’t mean he was screaming and yelling.
+No one likes it when people are screaming at them.
+That said, it’s boring when a person ministers in a monotone voice.
+When we want to emphasize a point there should be a change in our voice.
+God will help you as you go on in your ministry.
+Often it will develop as you are impressed with the importance of what you are attempting to get across.
 The best thing I can say to you is, be yourself.
 Don’t try to be someone your not.

-People will not profit from our ministry unless we some how get them to put the Word into practice.
-It won’t be easy and often they won’t like it, but we must challenge them to “give heed to our words.”
-The bible says, we are to “provoke one another to love and good works” (Hebrews 10:24).
-It was Simeon of Cyrene who was pressed into service to bear Jesus’ cross (Mark 15:21), and very likely it was the same Simeon in Acts 13:1 who became one of the leaders in that great church.
-We never know what might become of those we challenge.
-Let’s press our people into the service of the Master!
+- Be exhortative.
+Acts 2:14 says, “Give heed to my words.”
+It does little good to give people information if we’re not going to encourage them to implement it into their lives.
+People will not profit from our ministry unless we get them to put the Word into practice.
+It won’t be easy, and often they won’t like it, but we must challenge them to “give heed to our words.”
+In Mark 15:21, Simeon of Cyrene was pressed into service to bear Jesus’ cross.
+This was likely the same Simeon in Acts 13:1 who had become one of the leaders in the Antioch church.